wordofwarning/wordofwarning.org/current/2020-springsummer/holdingdickie/index.md

 Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: *approximately* 30 minutes.<br>Features: live spoken English + movement.<br>For specific age + access information please get in touch by emailing <mailto:info@habmcr.org>.

 #### About
-Our annual sample of new performance, Works Ahead 2020 was due to show a double bill from Will Dickie + Ross McCaffrey at NIAMOS: Will's work has been adapted for live streaming, and Ross has decided to postpone sharing his work until it can be shown it to a physical audience.
+Works Ahead is our annual sample of new performance, with 2020's edition planned as a double bill from Will Dickie + Ross McCaffrey at NIAMOS.
+Will's work has been adapted for live streaming, and Ross has decided to postpone sharing his work until it can be shown it to a physical audience.
 Get a feel for Works Ahead with a look at [2019's programme](/archive/2019-worksahead).

 >*No lights.
 No music.
 No props.
 Moving.
 And speaking.
 And moving and speaking.
 And Skanking and moving and speaking.
 Some nodding.
 Pulsing.
 Also bopping.
 And shaking.
 And shaking shaking.
 Scrambling.
 And speaking.
 And pointing.<br><br>Pointing at the space when others see my face.<br>Pointing at addiction and how that makes us who we are.<br>Pointing at divorce and how that makes us who we are.<br>Pointing at Britain and old actors and privilege and how that makes me who I am.<br>Pointing at the Sun and speaking about white golden things.*